antondperera/php-attributes-reader/README.md

 ## Documentation

-Check the [PHP Attributes Reader docs](https://php-attributes-reader.gitbook.io) for completed guide with all the methods and examples that you can use and how to use them.
+Check the [PHP Attributes Reader docs](https://php-attributes-reader.gitbook.io) for a complete guide with all the methods and examples, and learn how to use them.

 ## Limitations

-PHP Attributes has many use cases.
-With the current version of PHP Attributes Reader covers much simpler usages of it.
-Check the [Limitations](https://php-attributes-reader.gitbook.io/introduction/limitations) section of PHP Attributes Reader docs for more detailed guide.
+PHP Attributes have many use cases.
+With the current version, PHP Attributes Reader covers much simpler usages of them.
+Check the [Limitations](https://php-attributes-reader.gitbook.io/introduction/limitations) section of PHP Attributes Reader docs for a more detailed guide.

 ## Contribute

-Please refer to [Contribution Guide](https://php-attributes-reader.gitbook.io/introduction/contribute) for information on how to contribute to PHP Attributes Reader.
+Please refer to the [Contribution Guide](https://php-attributes-reader.gitbook.io/introduction/contribute) for information on how to contribute to PHP Attributes Reader.